 Once the igniter element is a sufficient temperature, the gas valve in your gas furnace is activated.
 Once this valve is opened, the incoming natural gas will be utilized to ignite the pilot system.
 Next, a flame sensing mechanism is used to confirm the pilot is operating properly.
 If the pilot system is operating correctly, the system will distribute natural gas to the burners in your furnace.

 Once the gas burners are activated, incoming cold air is pushed through a heat exchanger.
 Next, the temperature of the incoming air will rise prior to being pushed into each room of your house by your air ducts.
-If you are not able to activate the hot surface ignition system in your gas furnace, give our licensed technicians a call by phone at (904) 217-5694 to schedule a professional furnace service appointment.
+If you are not able to activate the hot surface ignition system in your gas furnace, give our licensed furnace repair technicians a call by phone at (904) 217-5694 to schedule a professional furnace service appointment.

 What is A Standing Furnace Pilot Light?